tersesystems/blindsight/docs/src/main/paradox/setup/index.md

 Blindsight depends on SLF4J using a service loader pattern, which is typically [Logback](http://logback.qos.ch/) or [Log4J 2](https://logging.apache.org/log4j/2.x/).
 This means you should also plug in one of the service loader implementations, provided below.

+## Starter Project

+You can check out a "starter project" at [https://github.com/tersesystems/blindsight-starter](https://github.com/tersesystems/blindsight-starter).

 ## Logstash

 The recommended option for Logback is to use `blindsight-logstash`.